cambrozak/bpl001/doc/01-lesson-plan.md

 _**Activity:** Students get familiar with the process of compiling and uploading code to the Robot_<br>

 ###Equipment###
-* Laptop for Instructor with internet access
+* Laptop for Instructor with Arduino IDE and internet access
-* Audio, Video, Projector
+* Audio, Video, Projector and necessary laptop cables
 * Markerboard
-* Laptop with Arduino IDE
+* Laptop for each student with Arduino IDE
-* LCD Lib, Robot-Name Source Code [link to github here]
+* LCD library, Robot-Name source code [link to github here]
-* Zumo Robot with LCD Screen
+* Zumo Robot with LCD Screen for each student pair
 * Micro USB Serial Cable for each Robot

 <sup><sub>*BPL001 Introduction to Robotics by Carlos Ambrozak* is licensed under a Creative Commons Attribution 4.0 International License.</sub></sup>